Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Decay of the angular power spectrum

 if and only if

 \end{theorem}

-\begin{proof} We divide the proof into two steps.
-Let us assume first that the theorem is already proven for $\eta \in \N_0$, i.e., that $V^n(-1,1)$ is isomorphic to the weighted sequence $\ell_n$ for all $n \in \N_0$.
-So let $n < \eta < n+1$ for some $n \in \N_0$ be given and set $\theta:= \eta-n$.
-Applying the interpolation theorem of Stein--Weiss (see, e.g., Theorem~5.4.1 in~\cite{BL76}), we get that the weights of $\ell_\eta$ are given by
+\begin{pf} We divide the proof into two steps.
+Let us assume first that the theorem is already proven for $\eta\in\N _0$, that is, that $V^n(-1,1)$ is isomorphic to the weighted sequence $\ell_n$ for all $n \in\N_0$.
+So let $n < \eta< n+1$ for some $n \in\N_0$ be given and set $\theta:= \eta-n$.
+Applying the interpolation theorem of Stein--Weiss [see, e.g., Theorem~5.4.1 in~\citet{BL76}], we get that the weights of $\ell _\eta$ are given by

 It remains to show that this is equivalent to $\frac{2\ell+1}{2} (1+\ell^{2\eta})$.
-But this follows immediately with the observation that the function $x^p$, $p \in (0,1)$, is concave on $\R_+$ and satisfies $(x+y)^p \ge 2^{p-1} (x^p + y^p)$.
+But this follows immediately with the observation that the function $x^p$, $p \in(0,1)$, is concave on $\R_+$ and satisfies $(x+y)^p \ge2^{p-1} (x^p + y^p)$.

-In the second step, let us prove the isomorphism of $V^n(-1,1)$ and $\ell_n$ for $n \in \N_0$, which is the same as proving the second formulation of the theorem.
+In the second step, let us prove the isomorphism of $V^n(-1,1)$ and $\ell_n$ for $n \in\N_0$, which is the same as proving the second formulation of the theorem.
 Therefore let us first observe that by definition